HOME • SEARCH • EMAIL • ABOUT

 Botany

 Agoago is a strong and gray parasitic plant with terete branches.
-Leaves are rarely opposite, petioled, elliptic-oblong or lanceolate, rarely obovate, 5 to 20 cm long, 2.5 to 12 cm wide, with a pointed or nearly obtuse apex.
-Flowers are densely crowded, scurfy, axillary with very short racemes, about 1.5 cm long.
+Leaves are rarely opposite, petioled, elliptic-oblong or lanceolate, rarely obovate, 5 to 20 centimeters long, 2.5 to 12 centimeters wide, with a pointed or nearly obtuse apex.
+Flowers are densely crowded, scurfy, axillary with very short racemes, about 1.5 centimeters long.
 Bracts are capsular.
-Calyx tube is cylindrical to urceolate, 1.5 to 2 mm long, with a 5-toothed calyx-limb.
+Calyx tube is cylindrical to urceolate, 1.5 to 2 millimeters long, with a 5-toothed calyx-limb.
 Corolla is straight, with the tube dilated below and equally 5-cleft at the middle, with linear and pointed lobes.
-Fruid is oblong-ovoid, 10 mm long, 6 mm wide.
+Fruit is oblong-ovoid, 10 millimeters long, 6 millimeters wide.

 Distribution

-Also occurs from India to southern China and southward to Sumatra, Java and Borneo.
+- Also occurs from India, Thailand, Vietnam, to southern China and southward to Sumatra, Java and Borneo.

 • Stem contains a glucoside, quercitrine.